*Updates to this information were made on 4.15.2022*

 Incoming students will meet with their academic advisor on Day 2 of their in-person orientation session.
 Students are required to complete their UGA 101 modules prior to attending their in-person orientation session.
 Upon completion of that advising appointment and clearing of all other holds, students will be able to complete their class registration.

 Here are some tips from UGA’s academic advisors to prepare you for your first advising appointment.

-- Want to change your major?
-Students wanting to change their major should do so at least 24 hours prior to check-in of their Orientation session.
+Want to change your major?
+Students wanting to change their majors prior to their academic advising appointment can do so in Athena.

-- Advisors meet with students only.
-Make sure your parents understand that you are expected to take control of your academic planning and goal setting during the advising appointment.
-Your parents should make alternative plans during your advising appointment.
-Nonetheless, it might be good to discuss your plans with your parents beforehand, in case they have questions.
+Advisors meet with students only.
+We encourage you to take control of your academic planning and goal setting during the advising appointment.
+Your family should make alternative plans during your advising appointment.
+Nonetheless, it might be good to discuss your plans with your family beforehand, in case they have questions.

 Familiarize yourself with UGA’s Academic Support: the Division of Academic Enhancement offers UNIV courses to all students who want to refresh study skills, get an introduction to UGA, learn how to write a research paper, or many other topics.
 Students should also explore the UGA Writing Center in Park Hall.

 Explore the First-Year Odyssey Seminars: All First-Year students are required to take a one-hour First-Year Odyssey Seminar.
 There are more than 300 seminar topics to choose from, but we encourage you to come prepared with at least 10 seminars that you are interested in.
 Complete the FYO Worksheet and bring it to your advising appointment.
 Spaces in these courses are released throughout the summer.